mmmarinho/ROS2_Tutorial/docs/source/workspace_setup.rst

 First build
 -----------

-Regardless of it being a currently empty project, we run :code:`colcon` once to set up the enviroment and illustrate a few things.
+Regardless of it being a currently empty project, we run :program:`colcon` once to set up the enviroment and illustrate a few things.
-The program :code:`colcon` is the build system of ROS2 and will be described in more detail later.
+The program :program:`colcon` is the build system of ROS2 and will be described in more detail later.

 For now, run